mura0000/basic-income-analysis/bi_markdown.md

 ```

 ### 5. What are the possible reasons for a respondent to not vote for BI
-The columns for the reasons for being for or against the BI along with the variable vote.
+The columns for the reasons for being for/against the BI along with the variable vote.
-In order to simplify analysis, the levels for vote can be collapsed into two levels, "Yes", which includes the levels "yes" and "prob_yes" in the original formulation, and "No", which includes "no" and "prob_no" in the original vote variable.
+In order to simplify analysis, the levels for vote can be collapsed into two levels, "Yes", which includes the levels "yes" and "prob_yes" in the original formulation, and "No", which includes "no" and "prob_no".

-Since the goal is to see what factors make a person vote for or against BI, not to make a model for precise predictions, the rows with the label for the vote "no_vote" can be discarded
+Since the goal is to see what factors possibly would make a person vote for or against BI, not to make a model for precise predictions, the rows with the label for the vote "no_vote" can be discarded

 There can be loss of information by doing the above things.
 However, this leads to the reduction of number of the levels down to 2, which then enables us to fit a binary logistic regression, in which the interpretation of coefficients is much simpler than when there are more than 2 levels.